 Visual motor integration is the coordination of visual and fine motor control.
 A child with poor visual motor integration may have messy handwriting, have difficulty keeping their writing contained within a line, write with a tight pencil grip, or show poor fine motor control such as difficulty using scissors, rulers or stringing beads.
 This evaluation is ideal for children 3-6 years old, or older patients with developmental disabilities such as Autistic Spectrum Disorder.

 Visual Motion Hypersensitivity

 Patients who have suffered a concussion often experience increased symptoms in busy visual environments such as driving, a busy shopping mall, or crowded events.
 We are able to test for visual hypersensitivities and provide treatment if they are found.

 Vision therapy can be described as physical therapy for the visual system.
-Unlike prescription glasses or contact lenses, which help with vision problems, vision therapy aims to “train” the visual system to correct itself.
+Unlike prescription glasses or contact lenses, that compensate for near or far sightedness, vision therapy aims to “train” the visual system to correct itself.

 Neuro-optometric vision therapy is not a set of do-it-yourself eye exercises that are often advertised online or on info-mercials, that promise you can ‘throw away your glasses’.

 There is no scientific research behind such programs to corroborate such claims that self-help eye exercises can reverse nearsightedness or other refractive errors.

 It is also important to note that a home-based regimen of “pencil push-ups”, computer software or other programs that are not frequently supervised by a doctor should not be considered a vision therapy program, even if recommended by an eye doctor.